jpaulm/javafbp-compattrs/README.md

 # javafbp-compattrs

-Function to build FBP-oriented Javadoc for JavaFBP components (JavaFBP is [Java implementation of Flow-Based Programming](https://github.com/jpaulm/javafbp)
+Function to build Flow-Based-Programming-oriented Javadoc for JavaFBP components (JavaFBP is [Java implementation of Flow-Based Programming](https://github.com/jpaulm/javafbp) ).

 The standard Javadoc output is not very helpful for people looking to use JavaFBP components - hopefully this will result in a more informative display...!